JoshOrndorff/LearnRholangByExample/10-MoreSyntax/index.md

 ```
 if ( /* condition */ ) {
-  0 // Do this if condition is true
+  Nil // Do this if condition is true
 }
 else {
-  0 // Do this if condition is false
+  Nil // Do this if condition is false
 }`
 ```